lisette-espin/CanPreg/README.md

 # CanPreg
 Cannabis use During Pregnancy: A Spatio-Temporal Analysis on Twitter

-## Data
-Aggregate values for survey & Twitter data, and contry shape files: https://osf.io/p5d9y/?view_only=6b440b8309a840bf9b4f946c48bd83fc
-- Note that tweet and author ids are anonymized, and tweet text has been replaced by the CanPreg keywords contained in the tweet.

 ```
 data/
 ├── annotations/                      *(annotation files for ground-truth sample)*